camunda/camunda-modeler/README.md

 Please refer to the [documentation](./docs) for details of the possible usage of the framework to model and transform Quantum4BPMN workflow models.
 For a quick start, please have a look at the [tutorial](./docs/quantme/Tutorial).

+The following repository contains different use cases that were modeled and transformed by using the QuantME Modeling and Transformation Framework: [QuantME-UseCases](https://github.com/UST-QuAntiL/QuantME-UseCases).

 ### Building the Application

 ```sh